EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

 The `lpr events` command allows you to retrieve LPR events within a specified time frame.
-It supports filtering by license plate number and camera ID.
+It supports filtering by license plate number and camera ESN.

 ## COMMANDS

 ### events

-Get License Plate Recognition events.
+Get LPR events.

 #### Required options:

-- `--start-time [start time]`
+- `-e, --end-time [end time]`
-  Specify the start time for the events retrieval.
+  Events end time.

-- `--end-time [end time]`
+- `-s, --start-time [start time]`
-  Specify the end time for the events retrieval.
+  Events start time.

 #### Optional options:

+- `-d, --debug`
+  Enable detailed debug output for troubleshooting.
+- `--esns [esn1, esn2...]`
+  The ESN for camera of interest.
 - `--lp [license plate]`
-  Filter events by license plate number.
+  License plate number.

-- `--esn [esn]`
-  Specify the camera ESN (Electronic Serial Number), which is the camera ID.

-- `--verbose`
-  Enable verbose output.

-- `--v3`
+- `--v1`
-  Use version 3 of the API for retrieving events.
+  Use v1 APIs.

+#### Notes:

+- start-time and end-time time format should be YYYYMMDDHHMMSS.sss (Compact ISO 8601 date time with millisecond precision)

 #### Actions:

-- If `--v3` is specified along with both `--start-time` and `--end-time`, it retrieves LPR events using version 3 of the API.
+- If `--v1` is specified along with both `--start-time` and `--end-time`, it retrieves LPR events using v1 APIs.
 - If only the start and end times are specified, it retrieves LPR events using the default API.

 ## EXAMPLES